kallaway/100-days-of-code/r1-log.md

 Day 38: January 10, 2020

-Today's Progress: I started with FreeCodeaCamp Es6, I couldn't understand very well from tutoria, I watched youtube videos and supplemented with Linkedin Learning course.
+Today's Progress: I started with FreeCodeaCamp Es6, I couldn't understand very well from tutoriaL, I watched youtube videos and supplemented with Linkedin Learning course.
 I didn't move on so much; because topic are so new.
 Then I started learning debugging and refactoring the code.
 I watched some videos about those and practiced with my project.
 I used plunker, too.

 Feelings: It was so good, I managed to do yoga for an hour and meditated half an hour with self-help tips.
 I need to implement those tips to my life.

 Day 39: January 11, 2020

 Today's Progress: Today was perfect!I started with the slack channel that I'm signed up for working on a project together.
-Westarted with git, I was stuck and I couldn't solve the problem, I started to watch udacity course then tried, tried, searhed,read so many things and found my silly mistake.
-Then, I moved on to freeaCodeCamp to learn deconstructing assignment, also learned from a little Lynda course; but I didn't fullly ubderstand.
+We tarted with git, I was stuck and I couldn't solve the problem, I started to watch udacity course then tried, tried, searhed, read so many things and found my silly mistake.
+Then, I moved on to freeaCodeCamp to learn deconstructing assignment, also learned from a little Lynda course; but I didn't fullly understand.
 I need to learn deeper.
 After that, I did a little Odin Project readings and practices, I really liked, they are so effective and have good repetitions.
 Then, I moved on to watchandcode; but I decided to learn DOM fully with Odin project and it took me to Traversy Media.
 I watched one 40 minute video and at the end I learned about workflow tools, extensions, plug-ins and add-ons.
-Learned more about JavaScript,html and CSS debugging.
+Learned more about JavaScript, html and CSS debugging.

-Feelings: I am feling great, I think those positive thinking videos are making me to focus on positive things and keep me positive.
+Feelings: I am feeling great, I think those positive thinking videos are making me to focus on positive things and keep me positive.
 I will not make myself upset anymore.
 It's okay to be slow, I am learning a lot.

 Day 40: January 12, 2020

 Today's Progress: I started with Udacity course, git and github.
 I finished the last chapter about how to delete and remove commits.
 After that, I found some interesting resources, A Smart Way To Learn JS, I did some tests.
-Then, watched Brad Travery video again.
+Then, watched Brad Traversy video again.
 Practiced with HTML5 application development and JavaScript exercises, also finished  Workflow Tools Course on lynda.

 Feelings: I had headache and my eyes were sore a little.
 I think I should rest a little.
 When I woke up, I felt I didn't rest at all.
 I started a new book about how to struggle better and try not chase happiness, solve your problems.